Cerulean-Circle-GmbH/Web4Articles/scrum.pmo/roles/SaveRestartAgent/cmm3.compliance.checklist.md

 5. **Authorization**
    - [ ] a) Only explicit user-authorized work
-   - [ ] b) Present decisions when direction unclear per [GitHub](https://github.com/Cerulean-Circle-GmbH/Web4Articles/blob/dev/2025-09-24-UTC-1028/scrum.pmo/roles/_shared/PDCA/PDCA.howto.decide.md) | [§/scrum.pmo/roles/_shared/PDCA/PDCA.howto.decide.md](../../_shared/PDCA/PDCA.howto.decide.md)
+   - [ ] b) Present decisions when direction unclear (see Decision Guide above - cross-ref to 2b)
    - [ ] c) No assumptions about user intent

 **Usage:** Cite violations as "[number][letter] cmm2" (e.g., "2a cmm2")